Treading Water

 Breaststroke kick with both legs

-The child pushes off from the pool wall and swims vertically in the water.
-They then begin performing a breaststroke-like kick with both legs, which resembles a simplified breaststroke kick where the knees are never fully drawn in.
-This preparatory exercise introduces a familiar element (the breaststroke kick) in a new form (vertical position).
-Since the breaststroke kick is the closest to treading water among all previously learned kicks, it is particularly effective for quickly introducing the concept of treading water.
+The child pushes off from the pool wall, holds a vertical position and performs a breaststroke-like kick with both legs — a simplified breaststroke kick where the knees are never fully drawn in.
+This introduces a familiar element in a new vertical form: the breaststroke kick is the closest learned kick to treading water, making it ideal for introducing the concept quickly.

 Hands out of the water

-The child pushes off from the pool wall and treads water for ten seconds, as in the core exercise.
-Then, the child attempts to lift their arms out of the water, aiming to keep both elbows above the surface for at least five seconds.
-This exercise can also be performed as interval training, alternating 10 seconds of regular treading water with 3 seconds of raised arms.
-This exercise focuses on building leg strength.
-Some children may manage to keep their head above water without vigorous treading and might not take the core exercise seriously.
-By adding this challenge, even these children can develop the fundamental skills of treading water.
+The child pushes off the pool wall and treads water for ten seconds as in the core exercise, then lifts their arms out of the water, keeping both elbows above the surface for at least five seconds.
+It can also be done as intervals: 10 seconds of regular treading water, 3 seconds with raised arms.
+This builds the leg strength essential for treading water — even for children who float easily without effort.

 Circle with one leg only

-For this exercise, use a pool noodle placed behind the back and held under the armpits.
-The child should then move one leg in a clockwise circular motion.
-Repeat the exercise with both legs, first clockwise and then counterclockwise for each leg.
-Afterward, the entire exercise can be attempted with both legs, with the legs moving asynchronously in opposite directions.
-The pool noodle provides additional buoyancy, allowing the swimmer to fully focus on the leg movements.
+Place a pool noodle behind the back, held under the armpits.
+The child moves one leg in a clockwise circle, then repeats with the other leg, then counterclockwise with each — and finally with both legs asynchronously in opposite directions.
+The noodle's buoyancy lets the swimmer focus fully on the leg movements.